-(3) After reviewing the completed investigative information and reports, the Board shall make its determination to:
+(3) After reviewing the completed investigative information and reports, a disciplinary panel shall make its determination to:

 (b) Take informal action by issuing a nonpublic advisory letter;

-(c) Request the respondent to enter into a disposition agreement with the Board if the respondent suffers from substance abuse or a physical, mental, or emotional condition which may otherwise jeopardize medical care;
+(c) Request the respondent to enter into a disposition agreement with the disciplinary panel if the respondent suffers from substance abuse or a physical, mental, or emotional condition which may otherwise jeopardize medical care;

-(e) Except as provided in §E(1) of this regulation, vote to charge a respondent with a violation of a ground under Health Occupations Article, §14-404, Annotated Code of Maryland, or COMAR 10.32.07, or another statute which gives the Board disciplinary authority;
+(d) Except as provided in §E(1) of this regulation, vote to charge a respondent with a violation of a ground under Health Occupations Article, §14-404, Annotated Code of Maryland, or COMAR 10.32.07, or another statute which gives the Board or disciplinary panel authority;

-(g) Accept a surrender on terms acceptable to the Board.
+(f) Accept a surrender on terms acceptable to the disciplinary panel.

 (4) Summary Suspension.

-(b) A vote to summarily suspend the license of the respondent may be taken before the Board charges the respondent.
+(b) A vote to summarily suspend the license of the respondent may be taken before the disciplinary panel charges the respondent.

-(5) After a vote to take formal action under §E(3)(d), (e), or (f) of this regulation, the Board shall refer the matter to the administrative prosecutor for prosecutorial action.
+(5) After a vote to take formal action under §E(3)(d) or (e) and (4) of this regulation, the disciplinary panel shall refer the matter to the administrative prosecutor for prosecutorial action.

-(6) Based upon a review of the case, the prosecutor may refer the matter back to the Board for further consideration.
+(6) Based upon a review of the case, the prosecutor may refer the matter back to the disciplinary panel for further consideration.

-(7) If the Board issues charges or a notice of an intent to deny an application for initial licensure or for administrative reinstatement, the Board shall serve it upon the respondent by regular mail or hand delivery at the address the respondent maintains for purposes of licensure notice.
-The Board may delegate the issuance and service of the charges to the administrative prosecutor.
+(7) If the disciplinary panel issues charges, the disciplinary panel shall serve it upon the respondent by regular mail or hand delivery at the address the respondent maintains for purposes of licensure notice.
+The disciplinary panel may delegate the issuance and service of the charges to the administrative prosecutor.

-(8) The Board, in the notice of intent to deny an application for initial licensure or administrative reinstatement, shall provide the respondent with an opportunity to request a hearing within 30 days from receipt of service.
+(8) The disciplinary panel, in the notice of administrative reinstatement, shall provide the respondent with an opportunity to request a hearing within 30 days from receipt of service.

 (9) Disciplinary Committee for Case Resolution (DCCR).

-(a) After service of the charging document, the Board shall offer the respondent a meeting with the disciplinary panel that was originally assigned the complaint and which sits as a DCCR.
-The meeting is a voluntary, informal settlement proceeding to explore the possibility of a consent order or other resolution of the matter.
+(a) After service of the charging document, the respondent and the complainant shall be offered a meeting with the disciplinary panel that was originally assigned the complaint and which sits as a DCCR.
+The meeting is a voluntary, informal settlement, proceeding to explore the possibility of a consent order or other resolution of the matter.
 The proceedings concerning a summary suspension are governed by Regulation .08 of this chapter and do not entail a meeting before a DCCR.

-(c) Except for the Board’s consideration of a proposed resolution of a case achieved through the conference with the DCCR, neither the Board, the parties, nor the complainant may make use of any commentary, admissions, facts revealed, or positions taken, including any disposition recommended by the DCCR, in the subsequent stages of the disciplinary proceedings unless the subject matter is available from other sources or is otherwise discovered.
+(c) Except for the DCCRís consideration of a proposed resolution of a case achieved through the conference with the DCCR, the disciplinary panel, the parties, and the complainant may not make use of any commentary, admissions, facts revealed, or positions taken, including any disposition recommended by the DCCR, in the subsequent stages of the disciplinary proceedings unless the subject matter is available from other sources or is otherwise discovered.
 The respondent, administrative prosecutor, and complainant are prohibited from revealing this material.

-(d) The complainant may attend and participate as authorized by statute.
+(d) The complainant and respondent may attend and participate as authorized by statute.
 The complainant may be accompanied by Board staff but not by any other person.

 F. Representation; Parties.

-(2) The administrative prosecutor shall present evidence and argument at an evidentiary hearing on the charges and arguments before the Board in the exceptions process as specified in Regulation .05 of this chapter.
+(2) The administrative prosecutor shall present evidence and argument at an evidentiary hearing on the charges and arguments before a disciplinary panel in the exceptions process as specified in Regulation .05 of this chapter.